 The Lutheran-Catholic Dialogue in the United States first met in 1965, the first dialogue established by the Commission for Ecumenical Affairs (now called the BCEIA).

 The dialogue has explored a wide range of theological topics, including koinonia ecclesiology, justification by faith, papal primacy, Eucharist, and Baptism.
 In 2010, the Lutheran-Catholic Dialogue completed a common statement entitled The Hope of Eternal Life which explored in depth the common belief of Catholics and Lutherans in Jesus Christ's promise of eternal life.

-In March 2017, BCEIA Chair Mitchell T. Rozanksi signed A Joint Statement on the Occasion of the 500th Anniversary of the Reformation with Lutheran Bishop Donald P. Kreiss, chair for Ecumenical and Inter-Religious Relations.
+In March 2017, BCEIA Chair Mitchell T. Rozanski signed A Joint Statement on the Occasion of the 500th Anniversary of the Reformation with Lutheran Bishop Donald P. Kreiss, chair for Ecumenical and Inter-Religious Relations.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United

 States Conference of Catholic Bishops assumes no responsibility for,

 nor does it necessarily endorse, the website, its content, or